-Playa Tamarindo, a popular beach destination for locals and tourists on Puerto Rico’s Culebra Island, has experienced its share of sediment and pollution runoff issues.
-Bare soils cause sediment runoff, while cars driven on the beach pose pollution concerns for the local waterway that is part of NOAA’s Habitat Blueprint designation.
-These land-based sources of sediment and pollution pose a serious threat to coral communities that inhabit the nearshore environment.
-Managers have made reducing and slowing stormwater runoff a priority.
+Playa Tamarindo, a popular beach destination on Puerto Rico’s Culebra Island, has experienced its share of sediment and pollution runoff issues.
+Bare soils cause sediment runoff, while cars driving on the beach pose pollution concerns for the local waterway.
+These land-based sources of sediment and pollution pose a serious threat to nearshore coral communities.
+Officials have made reducing and slowing stormwater runoff a priority.

-Watershed managers began working with local government agencies, nonprofit organizations, and the community to help reduce the sediment and pollution runoff into the watershed.
-The partners incorporated green infrastructure practices, such as vegetating bare soil and installing a gravel parking lot to help absorb some of the excessive water.
+Watershed managers began working with local government agencies, nonprofit organizations, and the community to reduce sediment and pollution runoff.
+The partners incorporated green infrastructure practices, such as vegetating bare soil and installing a gravel parking lot, to help absorb some of the excessive water.
 Rocks were strategically placed to divert unabsorbed water to more heavily vegetated areas, reducing the runoff into the waterway.
-Managers used OpenNSPECT, an open-source desktop tool that compares erosion and pollution runoff of various land use scenarios, to evaluate the effectiveness of this restoration activity.
+Managers used OpenNSPECT, an open-source desktop tool from the Digital Coast, to compare erosion and pollution runoff in various land use scenarios.
+This information is helpful for evaluating the effectiveness of restoration activity.

-Through using the OpenNSPECT tool, scientists determined the effectiveness of their work and adapted their efforts as necessary.
-Initial studies show that overall sediment loads to Playa Tamarindo's marine habitats have decreased, thus reducing the impacts to local coral communities.
+With the OpenNSPECT tool, scientists determined the effectiveness of their work and adapted their efforts as necessary.
+Initial studies show that overall sediment loads in Playa Tamarindo's marine habitats have decreased, thus reducing the impacts to local coral communities.